 We are pleased to present all performances of this virtual production season free of charge, as a way to continue our commitment to Learn by Doing.
 If you have the means, please consider contributing $10, $15, or $20 as your “ticket” to the performances.
 Donations may be made online here.

-For production information & access, stay tuned for an updated link to the Performing Arts Center.
-And you can always reach us via email: firstname.lastname@example.org.
+For production information & access, click on this link to the Performing Arts Center.
+And you can always reach us via email: email@example.com.

 We thank you in advance for your support of the Cal Poly Theatre and Dance Department and its students, faculty, and staff!